brainhack-school2025/elkhantour_project/README.md

 ## Background
 The reproducibility crisis in neuroimaging has affected many research domains, and psychiatric research is no exception <sup>[1](https://doi.org/10.1016/j.bpsc.2022.12.006)</sup>.
 Indeed, psychiatric studies using neuroimaging tools have long struggled with poor reproducibility, largely due to small sample sizes and heterogeneity in analysis methods.

 To address this issue, initiatives such as the ENIGMA consortium (Enhancing NeuroImaging Genetics through Meta-Analyses) were launched <sup>[2](https://doi.org/10.1007/s11682-013-9269-5)</sup>.
-ENIGMA is a consortium comprising numerous research sites and organized into several Disease Working Groups that focus on most major psychiatric conditions.
+ENIGMA is a consortium comprising international research sites and organized into several Disease Working Groups that focus on most major psychiatric conditions.
 It promotes a collaborative framework: while data remain at local sites, analyses follow standardized protocols, enabling large-scale meta-analyses across cohorts.

 This approach has proven successful for structural and diffusion MRI, thanks to the development of open and reproducible protocols (https://enigma.ini.usc.edu/protocols/).
 In this context, Waller et al., 2020 developed HALFpipe <sup>[3](https://doi.org/10.1002/hbm.25829)</sup>, an open-source software that facilitates the preprocessing and extraction of connectivity matrices from functional MRI data.
 However, no standard tools has yet been proposed by ENIGMA for statistical analyses of functional connectivity matrices.